 Searching Google Earth, I came across a couloir.
-I found the name of the peak.
+I found the name of the nearby peak.
 I researched the peak.
 I found out it was the highest in Georgia, though it appeared to be in Russia on the map.
-Further research revealed it hadn't been skied.
+Further research revealed though the peak had been skied in 2010 by Peter Schön, the couloir hadn't.

 You see, the late Andreas Fransson, unbeknownst to me at the time, had actually pitched a trip to Georgia with me as his ski partner just a few weeks before he perished in an avalanche in Patagonia.
 I'd always wanted to go to Georgia and always wanted to go on a trip with Andreas.
 Since his passing, I'd been searching for a ski line in the Greater Caucuses that I thought would do his memory justice.
 Finally, sitting on Google Earth, I found it.